Ivy Wallace

-Ivy Lilian Wallace (7 October 1915 – 13 March 2006) was a British author/illustrator, artist and actress, best known for writing the Pookie series and The Animal Shelf series of illustrated children's stories.
+Ivy Lilian Wallace (7 October 1915 – 13 March 2006) was a British author/illustrator, artist and actress, best known for writing and illustrating the best-selling Pookie series and The Animal Shelf series of children's books.

 Early life

 Born in Grimsby, England, the daughter of a Scottish doctor, Ivy's lifelong love of nature was born in early childhood when she accompanied her father on outings into the bluebell woods and flower-filled meadows of the Lincolnshire countryside.
 Her father, a keen amateur botanist and entomologist, encouraged her to paint plants in a botanically accurate way.
 Showing a lively imagination, she started writing stories and drawing pictures, encouraged by her parents who recognised her talents and thought that she might become an artist.
 Educated locally, she later attended Harrogate Ladies College where she became well known for her drawings and playful poems.
 However, when she left school, Ivy became a successful actress with Felixstowe Repertory Theatre and Hull New Theatre Company.
 When the Second World War broke out, she joined the British film industry to make Ministry of Information films.